 Finance Director Gomez: When we look at the net present value over 50 years where -- we can see that the cash flows to the City from the CGCC proposal would be at \$35.6 million.
 Comparing that cash flow over time if the City were to build it on its own and sell G4 at the -- as the same scale project that's being provided to CGCC, the total cash flow would be \$52 million for a total benefit to the City over time of about \$6 million.
 Looking at the same net present value cash flow over 50 years, the -- CGCC's proposal is the same \$45.6 million, but if we look at if the City were to do a -- do the project on its own, meaning build the garage and sell G4 but maintain the as-ofright FARs, smaller project, the net cash flows over time to the City would be only \$43.1 million, so that would be a loss benefit of \$2.5 million in that scenario.
 So, some of the pros and cons to consider as -- of the CGCC proposal would be that the development on G4 will be controlled by a development agreement.
-There would be -- CGCC would be able to deliver the garage to the would be no RFP requirement for construction of Garage 1 that we would need.
+There would be -- CGCC would be able to deliver the garage to the City two to two and a half years earlier than the City would be able to do it on its own.
+There would be no RFP requirement for construction of Garage 1 that we would need.
 The increment payment that the -- that we would be required to pay to CGCC as part of this proposal is lower than the City's annual debt service payment would be.
 We would not have to do any bond financing required with this proposal and it would not be subject to any market fluctuations and risk because the deal is right here in front of us and not -- we wouldn't have to wait for a couple years.
 On the con side, things to consider is that the majority of the density from G1 is going to the G4 site.
 Therefore, no significant future development would be allowable on G1.
 The City would be required to pay \$3 million upfront for the retail, as well as pay \$480,000 per year with two percent escalation for 30 years.
 That total is about \$19.5 million.
 And there would be a tenfoot alley encroachment versus a four-foot, if the City were to build it itself.
 And the City is providing the retail parking requirement for G4 at the G1 site, 60...